color-3207345_1920

 This session is designed for technical and non-technical professionals seeking to bridge the technology and business strategy gap.
 Whether you're a project manager, software developer, or business analyst, this session will provide the practical tools and knowledge to approach computing projects with a business model focus, ensuring that your efforts translate into measurable value for your organisation.

-Panellists: Bill Ayres, Chris Jewell, Chris Woods, Michael Holliday, Oz Parchment, Simon Burbridge, Simon Hood
+Panellists: Bill Ayres, Chris Jewell, Chris Woods, Michael Holliday, Simon Burbridge, Simon Hood

 Break 14:45-15:00